MoaidHathot/Shubbak/README.md

 ```

 It also warns about the mistakes that *look* fine.
 A real one from my own config:
-a regex wrapped in `/slashes/`, which Windows matches literally — so the rule had
+a regex wrapped in `/slashes/`, which Windows matches literally, so the rule had
 never once fired, and nothing had ever said so.
 Shubbak warns and prints the
 corrected pattern.
 Same for duplicate bindings, unknown settings, unknown sections,
 and rules that would match every window on your desktop.

+You could also manually validate the configuration before reloading
 ```
 shubbak check-config       # validate before you reload
 ```

 ### `for-each` — stop copy-pasting keybindings

 I run 19 workspaces.
-That's 40 near-identical lines in GlazeWM, and every one of
+That's 40 near-identical lines in other window tiling managers, and every one of
 them is a chance to typo a number.
 Here it's six lines that can't drift out of sync
 with the workspace list: